-The first point is, in particular, crucial for any evaluation of applications for cellular metallic materials.
+The first point is in particular crucial for any evaluation of applications for cellular metallic materials.
 Many applications require that a medium, either liquid or gaseous, be able to pass through the cellular material.
 There may be a need for various degrees of "openness", ranging from "very open" for high rate fluid flow to "completely closed" for load-bearing structural applications, and appropriate materials satisfying these conditions have to be found.
-Figure 7.2-1 shows which types of porosity the various application fields require.
-Normally, a difference is made between whether an application is "functional" or "structural", but there is considerable overlap between these two notions.
+Figure 1 shows what types of porosity the various application fields - to be discussed in detail in the following sections - require.
+Normally, a difference is made whether an application is "functional" or "structural", the difference between these two notions, however, being rather gradual.

-The question of from which metals or alloys a given type of cellular structure can be manufactured is also important.
-Structural load-bearing parts have to be light because otherwise they would be made from conventional massive metals or alloys.
-Therefore, aluminum, magnesium, or titanium cellular or porous metals are preferred for such applications.
+The question from which metals or alloys a given type of cellular structure can be manufactured is also important.
+Structural, load bearing parts have to be light because otherwise they would be made from conventional massive metals or alloys.
+Therefore, aluminium, magnesium or titanium foams, or porous metals are preferred for such applications.
 For medical applications, titanium may be preferred because of its compatibility with tissue.
-Stainless steel or titanium is required for applications in which aggressive media are involved or high temperatures
+Stainless steel or titanium is required for applications where, e.g., aggressive media are involved or high temperatures occur.

 Finally, processing and cost issues have to be considered.
-The technology must be available to bring the selected cellular metal into the required shape and to incorporate it into the machine or vehicle where it has its function.
+The technology must be available to bring the selected cellular metal into the required shape and to incorporate it into a machine or vehicle where it has its function.
 A technology for making cellular metal will be futile if the required component cannot be manufactured at a reasonable price.